cubicYYY/Personal-Blog-with-Hexo-Cactus/source/_posts/Rust-Async-Demystified-p2.md

 }
 ```

-#### Bottom-Up (C/C++20): The Child Resumes the Parent
+---

-In the bottom-up model, when a child coroutine finishes or suspends, this child itself is responsible for telling the system what to call next.
+In C++, when a child coroutine finishes or suspends, this child itself is responsible for telling the system what to call next.
 The child must store a pointer (or handle) to its parent so it can resume it.
+This is a bottom-up model.

 Here's a simplified C example (adapted from [howardlau](https://blog.howardlau.me/programming/coroutines-rust-cpp20.html)) that shows the essence of this approach.
 Imagine `serve_http` needs to call a sub-coroutine `write_response`: